Skip to content

 The reward at the end of all this patience is the kind of skin change that doesn't look "done".
 The kind where a friend asks if you've been on holiday.

-• Hyaluronic acid and ceramides during the build-up.
+• Hyaluronic acid, ceramides, and a simple moisturiser during the build-up.
 Your barrier is doing overtime.
 Pay it.

 Avoid in the same application: